By Mike Stechschulte

 The archdiocese also planned to introduce a podcast in November and make resources available to parishes to help parishioners becoming bold Christian witnesses.

 Matthew Hunt, a youth minister at St. Isidore Parish in Macomb, was to be among the volunteers visiting parishes.
 He said he is excited about the possibilities the initiative creates.

 “Not everyone knows what Unleash the Gospel is, but if we do this right, it’s going to be huge,” Hunt told Detroit Catholic.

 Susan Wit of St. Hubert Parish in Harrison Township said it is inspiring to see the Catholic Church taking a lead in using modern communication tools.

 “It seems like we’re always two steps behind because there’s always something new that the young people are into that we don’t know about yet,” said Wit, another volunteer.
 “I think it’s a good starting point to get people interested and aware.
 We’re the jumper cables to get people excited about it.”

 Reyes said part of the weekend’s challenge is helping people to see “Unleash the Gospel” not as a letter, which will unavoidably age with time, but as a Spirit-led transformation of the archdiocese.

 “That’s the difference between a pastoral letter and a movement: You read a pastoral letter, but you join a movement,” he said.
 “A movement grows stronger the more people join.
 We need to go all in.”

 – – –

-Stechschulte is managing editor of The Michigan Catholic, newspaper of the Archdiocese of Detroit.
+Stechschulte is editor-in-chief of Detroit Catholic, the digital news service of the Archdiocese of Detroit.